mpiorowski/mpiorowski/README.md

 ## Hello

 I am Mat, a Principal Software Engineer.
-A fan of TypeScript, Go (+ HTMX), and Rust.
+A fan of TypeScript, Go, and Rust.
 And a little obsessed with bears.

 I've been coding since 2010 and have never stopped loving it.
 For me, each new programming task is like a small puzzle to solve - the more challenging, the better.
 And when I find an elegant and efficient solution ... that is truly satisfying.